Teekeks/lssh/README.md

 Set your preferred editor with
 ``lssh config set editor nano``
-The default editor is sublime text 3
+The default editor is nano

 Copy content to a folder, cd into it and do the following:
 ```